None

 • Peppers

-2. Foods with Folate
+2. Eat Foods with Folate While Pregnant

 When shopping for good foods to eat while pregnant, make sure to stock up on those with folate.
-This B vitamin helps prevent brain and spine birth defects and is important in making red blood cells, Mills says.
-Eat a variety of fruits, vegetables, and whole grains to get the folate you and your baby need.
+From the very beginning of your pregnancy, this B vitamin helps prevent brain and spine birth defects and is important in making red blood cells, Mills says.

 The synthetic form of folate is called folic acid.
 It’s included in most prenatal vitamins, too.

-3. Calcium-Rich Foods
+3. Eat Calcium-Rich Foods While Pregnant

 You and your baby need calcium, a mineral, to build bones and teeth.
 Calcium also helps nerves communicate with the brain.
 The best way to get calcium is by eating and drinking calcium-rich foods and beverages, Mills says.